6thfdwp/learning-thoughts/notes/reactify.md

 What is acutally inverted ?
 The subclass implements methods, but get called by super class.
-Like old Java Servlet world or new (deprecated..)
-React class component, subclasses all implement lifecycle methods
+Like old Java Servlet world or React class component(deprecated..), our components implement lifecycle methods, it's React to decide when to trigger them.